AdrianBuehler/TAG-RSOM-Vessel-Analysis/README.md

 # TAG-RSOM-Vessel-Analysis

-This pipeline enables the quantification of colon vessels in mice imaged with TAG-RSOM.
+This pipeline enables the quantification of colon vessels of mice imaged with TAG-RSOM.
 For a more detailed description read the work associated with this repository (AUTHOR, TITLE, JOURNAL, YEAR, DOI)

 ## Requirements for running the code